-Learn about certificate and degree programs as well as certification options for the hospice nurse.
-Continue reading for educational prerequisites, program coursework and salary information.
+Learn about certificate and degree programs that train students to become hospice nurses, and find out about the certification process for nurses.
+Continue reading for details about educational prerequisites, program coursework and salary information.

 While many nursing degree programs may include training in hospice care for terminally ill patients, certificate and master's degree programs in palliative care are available for nurses who want to specialize in end-of-life care and treatment of the seriously ill.
-Emphasizing clinical experience and topics such as hospice nursing theories, pharmacology and pain management, these programs prepare advanced practice nurses to be palliative care nurse practitioners or clinical nurse specialists in hospice work.
-Experienced licensed nurses who successfully pass requisite examinations may be awarded professional certification credentials.
+Emphasizing clinical experience and topics such as hospice nursing theories, pharmacology and pain management, these programs prepare advanced practice nurses to become palliative care nurse practitioners or clinical nurse specialists in hospice work.
+Experienced licensed nurses who successfully pass requisite examinations may earn professional certification in hospice and palliative care.

 Graduate Certificate in Palliative Care